 - Modularity: Reusable panels reduce waste compared to demolition-heavy traditional construction.

-Alignment with UAE Sustainability Goals
+Alignment with DUBAI Sustainability Goals

-The UAE’s Estidama framework and national visions emphasize sustainable construction.
+DUBAI’s Estidama framework and national visions emphasize sustainable construction.
 Sandwich panel cabins support these goals by:

 - Reducing Carbon Emissions: Energy-efficient designs lower operational emissions.